katrinalea/beer-ui-kw/README.md

 Notes -
 Needs more testing, not sure where to implement this other than on the functions currently.

-Pagenation buttons at the bottom of the screen does not update as filter function takes place
+Pagenation buttons at the bottom of the screen do not update as filter function takes place, unsure how to implement this sadly.